 Check Out These Products and More in Shaw’s:

-There you have it friends, an Thai style crunchy quinoa salad recipe that you can make all year round.
+There you have it friends, a Thai-style crunchy quinoa salad recipe that you can make all year round.
 I love shopping at our local Shaw’s and appreciate that they have a great collection of organic ingredients that I can use in my everyday cooking.

 Next time you visit your closest Albertsons Companies family of stores, including ACME Markets, Jewel-Osco, Vons, Pavilions, Randalls, Tom Thumb, Shaw’s, Star Market, United Supermarkets and Carrs/Safeway, be sure to check out their O Organics® and Open Nature® products for a rich collection of plant-based, gluten-free, high protein, biodegradable and compostable items.